mvlanga/mvlanga-com-astro/src/content/blog/2025/02/organize-arrays-objects-dates-by-month-javascript-groupby.md

 organize
 and manipulate arrays of objects in an intuitive and efficient manner.

-In this case, organizing blog posts by month is a perfect example of how powerful this new feature can be.
+In this case, organizing blog posts by month is a perfect example of how powerful this feature can be.
 By combining groupBy with `toLocaleString()`, we can display time-based data in a way that’s both clean and user-friendly.

 ## Conclusion

-In summary, JavaScript's new groupBy method in ES2024 makes organizing arrays of objects by specific properties (like dates) much simpler.
+In summary, JavaScript's groupBy method in ES2024 makes organizing arrays of objects by specific properties (like dates) much simpler.
 By using `toLocaleString()` to format the month name, we can display data in a structured and readable way, whether it’s for blog posts or any other time-based data.